top of page

 Trevor

-As you would gather, I have known Trevor for many years and we have had some good running battles over the years.
-I had lost contact with Trevor, so it was quite a shock when he turned up at my clinic late 2015.
+As you will gather, I have known Trevor for many years and we have had some good running battles over the years.
+I had lost contact with Trevor, so it was quite a shock when he turned up at my clinic in late 2015.
 He was so stiff and sore he could barely get down to take his shoes and socks off.
-Riding a bicycle and a motorbike were his main past-times but these were placed on hold due to the hip pain.
+Riding a bicycle and a motorbike were his main past-times, but these were placed on hold due to the hip pain.

-A subsequent Hair Tissue Mineral Analysis (HTMA), below, showed the pattern that is consistent with undesirable calcium shifting from bones to soft tissues, low manganese associated with cartilage disease, and elevated zinc relative to molybdenum which is associated with inflammation and immune dysfunction.
+A later Hair Tissue Mineral Analysis (HTMA), below, showed the pattern that is consistent with unwanted calcium moving from bones to soft tissues.
+The low manganese was linked to cartilage disease, and the high zinc relative to molybdenum, was linked to inflammation and immune dysfunction.

-What piqued my interest was the hint of toxic elements, including cadmium (Cd), mercury and lead which are associated with some of the complaints that Trevor was presenting with.
+I was interested in the hint of poisonous elements, including cadmium (Cd), mercury, and lead.
+These elements are linked to some of the complaints Trevor was presenting with.
 So, we treated what we saw and what we suspected, including attempting to mobilise toxic elements, should any be hiding deep in the body, such as in the bones, fat, liver, kidneys.

 It is always the repeat test that gives the breakthroughs in solving these health mysteries!